owickstrom/wickstrom.tech/blog/src/_posts/2021-04-26-specifying-todomvc-with-temporal-logic.md

 ## Temporal Operators

 At the core of our language we have the notion of state.
-And with a temporal logic, we talk about state over time.
-The formulae we've seen so far do not deal with time.
+State changes over time and we'd like to be able to express that in our language.
+But the formulae we've seen so far do not deal with time.
 For that, we use temporal operators.

 To illustrate how the temporal operators work, I'll use diagrams to visualize traces (sequences of states).
 A black circle denotes a state